KNOP-TV

 KNOP-TV (channel 2) is a television station in North Platte, Nebraska, United States, affiliated with NBC.
-It is owned by Gray Television alongside two low-power stations: CBS affiliate KNPL-LD (channel 10) and Class A Fox affiliate KIIT-CD (channel 11).
+It is owned by Gray Media alongside two low-power stations: CBS affiliate KNPL-LD (channel 10) and Class A Fox affiliate KIIT-CD (channel 11).
 The three stations share studios on South Dewey Street in downtown North Platte; master control and some internal operations are based at the facilities of sister station KOLN on North 40th Street in Lincoln.
 KNOP-TV's transmitter is located at the site of its former studio on US Route 83 north of North Platte.

-KNEP (channel 4) in Scottsbluff, Nebraska, operates as a semi-satellite of KNOP-TV.